warmappgames/warmappgames.github.io/aboutme.md

 ---
 layout: page
 title: About Us
-subtitle: #indiedev #mobile #game studio started by a girl and her boyfriend
+subtitle: Indie mobile game studio started by a girl and her boyfriend
 ---